thomazbastiaanssen/anansi/README.md

                     verbose = T #To let you know what's happening )
 ```

-    ## [1] "Running annotation-based correlations"
-    ## [1] "Running correlations for the following groups: Aged yFMT, Aged oFMT, Young yFMT and all together"
-    ## [1] "Fitting models for differential correlation testing"

 Anansi gives a nested list of lists as an output.
 I highly recommend
 using purrr from the tidyverse to parse it